jaques-sam/tx_engine/README.md

 ```

 The input file is the first and only argument to the binary.
 Output should be written to std out

+### Error handling

+Three types of errors:
+- Immediate feedback on wrong command: panic when input is not given
+- Logging: used to track down all transaction executions
+  Put `RUST_LOG=<level>` in front of the executable.
+See log levels here: https://docs.rs/env_logger/
+- User & developer feedback: result output of the application

 ### Input